The Northern Ireland Executive

 Staffing, finance and organisation

-Departments and agencies are staffed by politically impartial civil servants and are funded by the Assembly.
+Departments and agencies are staffed by politically impartial civil servants.
 They work with local authorities, non-departmental public bodies, and other government-sponsored organisations.

 The structure and functions of departments are sometimes reorganised if there are major changes in government policy.
 A change of government, however, does not necessarily affect the functions of departments.